European and international reporting requirements

 Directive 2009/70/Euratom contains the same obligation for the area of management of spent fuel and radioactive waste.
 To meet this obligation, a mission of the IAEA Radioactive Waste Management Integrated Review Service (ARTEMIS) has been arranged for the end of September 2019.
 The scope of the IRRS mission was extended to include nuclear waste management in order to create synergies.
 The findings of the IRRS mission regarding waste management will also be used for the ARTEMIS mission, leaving ARTEMIS to focus on Germany's national programme for the responsible and safe management of spent fuel and radioactive waste.

 Both federal and Land-level regulatory authorities will be involved in the IRRS mission.
-This includes the Federal Environment Ministry (BMU), the Federal Office for the Safety of Nuclear Waste Management (BfE) and the regulatory authorities from Baden‑Württemberg, Bavaria, Hesse, Mecklenburg‑Western Pomerania, Lower Saxony, North Rhine‑Westphalia and Schleswig‑Holstein.
+This includes the Federal Environment Ministry (BMU), the Federal Office for the Safety of Nuclear Waste Management (BASE) and the regulatory authorities from Baden‑Württemberg, Bavaria, Hesse, Mecklenburg‑Western Pomerania, Lower Saxony, North Rhine‑Westphalia and Schleswig‑Holstein.
 Baden‑Württemberg and Schleswig‑Holstein have taken on lead responsibility for the Länder, coordinating the tasks in the areas of licensing, supervision, inspection and enforcement of regulatory measures.

 Preparations for the 2019 IRRS mission

 As mentioned above, the IRRS mission starts with a self-assessment of the national regulatory and supervisory system.